Revdex/Crypto/README.md

 The third section, entitled ‘Cookies policy’, includes detailed information on cookies and other similar online technologies (tools) that coinpaprika.com uses.

 Basic information
-Data administrator – Coinpaprika sp. z o.o., ul.
-Piekary 12/13, 61-823 Poznań, POLAND, entered into the Register of Entrepreneurs under National Court Register number 0000512326 whose files are kept by the District Court Poznań – Nowe Miasto and Wilda in Poznań, 8th Economic Department of the National Court Register NIP tax identification number 7792422423 REGON statistical number 302744400 email: contact@coinpaprika.com
-Purposes for which your personal data are processed – Coinpaprika sp. z o.o. ul.
-Piekary 12/13, 61-823 Poznań, POLAND, entered into the Register of Entrepreneurs under National Court Register number 0000512326 whose files are kept by the District Court Poznań – Nowe Miasto and Wilda in Poznań, 8th Economic Department of the National Court Register NIP tax identification number 7792422423 REGON statistical number 302744400 email: contact@coinpaprika.com
 Rights of the website’s users
 You always have the right to:
 access your data and receive their copy,rectify (correct) your personal data,withdraw permission to process your personal data if the basis for their processing is your consent,file a complaint to the President of the Personal Data Protection Office (Personal Data Protection Office, ul.
 Stawki 2, 00-193 Warsaw).